petebachant/Tow/README.md

 To-do
 -----
-  * Make maximum relative move much smaller for safety
+  [ ] Make maximum relative move much smaller for safety [ ] When homing routine is adjusted to find positive limit, compute safe moves from this and `RPOS` [ ] Android remote control via TCP/IP
-  * When homing routine is adjusted to find positive limit, compute safe moves from this and `RPOS`
+  [ ] Automatic tweeting

 License
 -------